Strivin0311/ai-learning/techs/dl/theory.md

 # Theory for Deep Learning
-*Here's some resources about Theory for Deep Learning*
+*Here're some resources about Theory for Deep Learning*

 ## Papers